-- A proportion of CIL generated annually from development within the SoWN area should be defrayed as revenue by a group representing the local community.
-This could include supporting existing projects, hiring fundraisers to support groups or setting up new projects. - 3.
-Initiatives which create jobs for local people are to be supported and could include provision of space to improve practical or vocational skills (particularly for older people and school leavers).
-The community will support schemes which create sustainable ties between education providers and employers to strengthen local pathways into work. - 4.
+- Initiatives which create jobs for local people are to be supported and could include provision of space to improve practical or vocational skills (particularly for older people and school leavers).
+The community will support schemes which create sustainable ties between education providers and employers to strengthen local pathways into work. - 2.
 SoWN welcomes and encourages culture and tourism as a valuable part of South Bank life.
-Consideration should be given to the balance between the economic benefits of tourism and particularly how these benefits can be shared among a greater geographical and socio-economic spread and the impacts on the resident and business community of increased footfall, noise and disruption to quality of life / business as usual. - 5.
+Consideration should be given to the balance between the economic benefits of tourism and particularly how these benefits can be shared among a greater geographical and socio-economic spread and the impacts on the resident and business community of increased footfall, noise and disruption to quality of life / business as usual. - 3.
 On culture, planning regulation is not always conducive to the delivery of an animated South Bank and temporary installations should be delivered without unnecessary impediment where they are in appropriate places.
-SoWN will consider promoting a Neighbourhood Development Order to support the temporary development of cultural or public art installations, incorporating strict guidelines developed in conjunction with neighbours to ensure noise levels, the duration and nature of the installation, and its location are acceptable. - There is a perceived gap between an 'affluent' South Bank and a 'deprived' Waterloo.
-Projects which strengthen ties between communities of different social economic status are to be encouraged. - 7.
+SoWN will consider promoting a Neighbourhood Development Order to support the temporary development of cultural or public art installations, incorporating strict guidelines developed in conjunction with neighbours to ensure noise levels, the duration and nature of the installation, and its location are acceptable.

+- 4. There is a perceived gap between an 'affluent' South Bank and a 'deprived' Waterloo.
+Projects which strengthen ties between communities of different social economic status are to be encouraged. - 5.
 The South Bank is home to a wide range of cultural organisations and artists.
-Developers should consider supporting local artists and cultural organisations when developing their cultural strategy, implementing public or internal art and procuring creative services. - 8.
-Local people and organisations should be consulted on public art and culture planned as part of development. - 9.
+Developers should consider supporting local artists and cultural organisations when developing their cultural strategy, implementing public or internal art and procuring creative services. - 6.
+Local people and organisations should be consulted on public art and culture planned as part of development. - 7.
 Temporary outdoor cultural activity which generates revenue should contribute to the maintenance of the public realm in the area immediately around the site.
 However, it is recognised that some cultural bodies' funding models dictate that revenue-generating cultural activity contributes to core functions.
-In such cases, this maybe considered 'public benefit'.
+In such cases, this maybe considered 'public benefit.'